sablier-labs/docs/CONTRIBUTING.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run `bun run check` to verify code quality
+4. Run `just full-check` to verify code quality
 5. Submit a pull request